 Today’s consumers are biased towards increasingly transparent companies, especially those that sell high-priced or highly essential products or services.
 Your videos should be centered on your audience’s biggest curiosities about your industry or a hot topic of debate.
 How is your product made?
 What does your company do all day?
 What is a popular misconception about companies like yours?

-Putting a face to your business’s name, however, might be the better move if your brand identity revolves around your personal story.
+However, putting a face to your business’s name might be the better move if your brand identity revolves around your personal story.
 Some of the most famous entrepreneurs have personalities that are contagious or almost identical to their target audience.

 6. Partner Up with Complementary Businesses

 Your top competitors are far from the only businesses that share your target audience.
 Think about their other interests or hobbies.
 You should be able to come up with a few types of companies whose products or services go hand-in-hand with yours.
 One typical example is a gym and a smoothie shop.
 Complementary businesses could partner up to offer cross-promotional deals, where purchasing from one business gets you a discount to the other.

 7. Appear as a Podcast Guest

 These days, there is a podcast for every interest or hobby you could think of.
 With that in mind, you can almost certainly find a podcast that shares your target audience.

 Podcasts are great free advertising strategies because their listeners specifically choose them.
 People don’t listen to podcasts that have nothing to do with their interests or hobbies.
 Appearing on a podcast allows you to advertise directly to your target audience.
 It’s up to you to decide whether to reach out to the most popular podcast for your audience or the most niche.
 You might as well choose both since appearing on podcasts is entirely free.